Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"You can't force culture, but you can grow it."
+"Although you can't force culture, you can design for it."

 More Videos